hemanthkumarbattula/lt2212-v19-a3/README.md

 Preplexity is the measure of how well an n-gram predict the next type in the given test set based on the training model.
 A good language model is something which predicts correctly.
 It usually gives high probability values and low preplexity scores.
 When the experiment is carried on the given data with 500 lines, the preplexity decreased as the n-grams increased until 4-gram model.
 For a 5-gram model it increased again.
-Froom the experiment carried, the 4-gram model predicts better than any othet n-gram model for the give data.
+From the experiment carried, the 4-gram model predicts better than any other n-gram model for the give data.
 Also when the size of data is reduced the preplexity is very less compared when using more data.
 This is not true in reality.
 A good language model should predict unseen data as well and smoothing techniques are used in such cases.

 ## Reporting for Part Bonus